ianhomer/dotfiles/README.md

 ## tl;dr

-First time clone repository and install:
+First time, clone repository:

     git clone https://github.com/ianhomer/dotfiles.git ~/.dotfiles

+And install with

     ~/.dotfiles/start

 Update at any time with: